DHTMLX/docs-suite/docs/tree/setting_tree_appearance.md

 **Related sample**: [Tree.
 Custom icons](https://snippet.dhtmlx.com/lpsgn3j7)

-You can change the default icons used for tree items. dhtmlxTree uses the [icons of the DHTMLX library](helpers/icon.md) by default.
+You can change the default icons used for tree items.
+DHTMLX Tree uses the [icons of the DHTMLX library](helpers/icon.md) by default.
 However, you can use any other icon font pack, if necessary.
 For this, you need to include the desired icon font on a page and apply icons to necessary items.

-For example, you can use the [Font Awesome](https://fontawesome.com/) icon pack by including [link to its CDN](https://fontawesome.com/how-to-use/on-the-web/setup/getting-started?using=web-fonts-with-css) after the source files of dhtmlxTree as follows:
+For example, you can use the [Font Awesome](https://fontawesome.com/) icon pack by including [link to its CDN](https://fontawesome.com/how-to-use/on-the-web/setup/getting-started?using=web-fonts-with-css) after the source files of DHTMLX Tree as follows:

 ~~~html
 <script type="text/javascript" src="../../codebase/tree.js"></script>